Join ICA

 For institutions who have an Associate Membership of ICA, and for institutions coming from countries with a GDP/capita of ≤ $9,000 the Membership Subscription will be 50 percent of the applicable Full Membership Subscription.

 We look forward to welcoming your institution to the ICA-network of higher education institutions and working with you in the future.
-If you have any queries please do not hesitate to contact Simon Heath, Deputy Secretary General (This email address is being protected from spambots.
-You need JavaScript enabled to view it.).
+If you have any queries please do not hesitate to contact ICA secretariat: This email address is being protected from spambots.
+You need JavaScript enabled to view it.

 Dowlooad the ICA Magazine 2023